tdwg/bdq/tg2/_review/docs/supplement/index.md

 **Expected Response (Specification)** [normative]: A concise description of the logic of the Test to clarify its implementation.
 The Expected Response takes the form (for a VALIDATION) of: EXTERNAL_PREREQUISITES_NOT_MET if \<condition\>; INTERNAL_PREREQUESITES_NOT_MET if \<condition\>; COMPLIANT if \<condition\>; otherwise NOT_COMPLIANT.
 Example: "EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:basisOfRecord is EMPTY; AMENDED the value of dwc:basisOfRecord if it could be unambiguously interpreted as a value in bdq:sourceAuthority; otherwise NOT_AMENDED".

-**Data Quality Dimension** [normative]: A Test will focus on one of the following scenarios based on the Data Quality Framework: "Completeness" (extent to which data elements are present and sufficient); "Conformance" (conforms to a format, syntax, type, range, standard or to the own nature of the information element); "Consistency" (agreement among related information elements in the data); "Likeliness" (probability that values are real); "Resolution" (is sufficient detail present in the value/s - a measure the granularity of the data).
+**Data Quality Dimension** [normative]: A Test will focus on one of the following scenarios based on the Data Quality Framework: "Completeness" (extent to which data elements are present and sufficient); "Conformance" (conforms to a format, syntax, type, range, standard or to the own nature of the Information Element); "Consistency" (agreement among related Information Elements in the data); "Likeliness" (probability that values are real); "Resolution" (is sufficient detail present in the value/s - a measure the granularity of the data).
 The [data quality dimension](../list/bdqdim/index.md) for this Test.
 Example: "Conformance"

 **Term_Actions** [non-normative]: The last two components of the Label, useful in filtering Tests in CSV files, for example: "COUNTRYCODE_STANDARD"